drewfravert/2048/README.md

 ![Development Dependency Status](https://img.shields.io/david/dev/drewfravert/2048?path=assets)
 ![License](https://img.shields.io/github/license/drewfravert/2048)

 This is a port of the popular tile game by [Gabriele Cirulli](https://www.gabrielecirulli.com/) written in [Elixir](https://elixir-lang.org/).
-This repo is a medium for me to experiment with Elixir, [Phoenix](https://phoenixframework.org/) & [OTP](http://erlang.org/doc/system_architecture_intro/sys_arch_intro.html), to demonstrate my development knowledge, and so my fiancé can play her favorite game ad free. 😝
+This repo is a medium for me to experiment with Elixir, [Phoenix](https://phoenixframework.org/) & [OTP](http://erlang.org/doc/system_architecture_intro/sys_arch_intro.html), to demonstrate my development knowledge, and so my fiancé can play her favorite game ad-free. 😝

 The game uses LiveView, which obviously isn't ideal for this type of game, but, again, this is a sandbox for my personal learning and enjoyment.
 That said, if you have a decent internet connection, you shouldn't really notice any latency.